Trent Vogelhuber

 Trent Vogelhuber (born July 13, 1988) is an American former professional ice hockey forward who most notably played in the American Hockey League (AHL).
-He was selected in the seventh round, 211th overall, by the Columbus Blue Jackets in the 2007 NHL Entry Draft.
-He is currently serving as head coach of the Cleveland Monsters.
+He was selected in the seventh round, 211th overall, by the Columbus Blue Jackets in the 2007 NHL entry draft.
+He is currently serving as assistant coach of the Columbus Blue Jackets.

 Playing career

 Amateur

 Vogelhuber played junior as a product of the Columbus youth hockey system.
-After appearing with the St. Louis Bandits of the North American Hockey League, Vogelhuber became the first Columbus hockey player to be selected in the NHL draft when he was selected with the last pick in the 2007 NHL Entry Draft, 211th overall, by the Columbus Blue Jackets.
+After appearing with the St. Louis Bandits of the North American Hockey League, Vogelhuber became the first Columbus hockey player to be selected in the NHL draft when he was selected with the last pick in the 2007 NHL entry draft, 211th overall, by the Columbus Blue Jackets.
 He was limited to just two games due to injury in the 2007–08 season, his last amateur junior year with the Des Moines Buccaneers of the United States Hockey League.

 Vogelhuber was the first Columbus-trained player to play at the Division 1 college level with the Miami University RedHawks of the Central Collegiate Hockey Association.
 In his four-year collegiate career with the RedHawks, Vogelhuber developed his game as a checking-line role player, completing his senior year in the 2011–12 season, and posting career totals of 51 points in 149 games.
 He immediately embarked on his professional career in playing the final 2 regular season games on an amateur try-out contract with the Blue Jackets AHL affiliate, the Springfield Falcons.